 Yet it’s not just producers who benefit: roasters, barista, and consumers do too.

-Coffee farmer picking cherrie in the harvest.
+A coffee farmer picks cherries in the harvest.
 Credit: Nate Robinson @ucfnate

 For Roasters and Baristas